Fix Zero-Click SEO When Clicks Drop

 Check your AI search visibility now

-VisRank's free scan checks your AEO readiness — FAQ schema, structured data, entity signals, content structure — alongside your SEO fundamentals, security headers, and local presence.
-It takes 30 seconds and shows you exactly which gaps are reducing your AI citation rate.
+VisRank checks AEO readiness, structured data, entity signals, content structure, SEO fundamentals, security headers, and local presence.
+It prioritizes source-readiness gaps but does not calculate or promise an AI citation rate.

 Key takeaways

-• Answer-first content and FAQPage schema are the highest-impact changes you can make today
+- Answer-first content, clear entities, and supported schema are high-impact changes you can make today

 Frequently asked questions about zero-click SEO